Cymenshore: Shoreham

+Shoreham has also been cited as a possible location, John Earle a Victorian Professor of Anglo-Saxon at Oxford suggested that the sons of Ælle were named after the towns of Shoreham, Lancing and Chichester.
+With the town of Shoreham representing Cymenshoreham.

-Shoreham has also been cited as a possible location, for example in 1906 Hilaire Belloc in his Hills and the Sea when discussing St Wilfrid he said:
+In 1906 Hilaire Belloc in his Hills and the Sea when discussing St Wilfrid he said:

 But those memories were getting worse and worse, for it was nearly two hundred years since the ships of Ælle had sailed into Shoreham, which showed him to be a man of immense determination, for it is a most difficult harbour, and there were then no piers and lights – it was nearly two hundred years, and there was only the least little glimmering twilight left of the old day.